kodecocodes/i9t/app-thinning/app-thinning.markdown

 It's better because at least there's a visual queue that something is happening, but the 120MB San Diego download still takes an eternity.
 Time to try something a bit more drastic.

 ## The many flavors of tagging

-[NOTE TO EDITOR: This section currently does not work.
-Am waiting on a reply here: https://forums.developer.apple.com/message/25090#25090.
-If I can't get this section to work, I'll put this stuff under the "Where to Go From Here"]

 Displaying the progress makes for a better experience, but nobody wants to wait for a download.
 Keep in mind that you're testing on a controlled device with Simulator and locally hosted resources.
 Imagine a real-world user moving in and out Wi-Fi or cellular coverage.